natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ59D1.md

 * Powerful 105 mm gun with a solid APFSDS round is a major step up from the [[Type 69]]'s cannon
 * Equipped with ERA on the turret and upper glacis, resistant to chemical munitions
 * Hull ERA setup offers some kinetic protection
-* Has a two-plane stabilizer
+* Has a vertical stabilizer
-* Access to smoke grenades, thermal sights, and laser rangefinder
+* Access to smoke grenades, NVD, and laser rangefinder
-* Top mounted DShK heavy machine gun is helpful against light targets and aircraft
+* Top mounted Type 54 heavy machine gun is helpful against light targets and aircraft
 * Low profile

 '''Cons:'''